siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-11-01-tcp-vs-udp-differences-and-use-cases.md

 date: '2024-11-01T14:23:30+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This blog post will explore the characteristics of TCP and UDP, compare their functionalities, and provide examples of scenarios where each protocol is best suited.'
+description:  'This article will explore the characteristics of TCP and UDP, compare their functionalities, and provide examples of scenarios where each protocol is best suited.'

 url:  /tcp-vs-udp-differences-and-use-cases/
 featured_image: /images/pexels-photo-4682189.jpeg